GSI-CS-CO/saftlib/examples/SerialTransceiver/README.md

 A software condition is configured to react on this event.
 The callback function analyses the evens and reconstructs the byte from the edge times.

+## Threads

+RX and TX functionality both run in separate threads.
+This allows the application to send and receive data streams on independent IOs.
+The client side API of is safe to use from different threads.
+All Proxy objects within a process share one ProxyConnection and this shared resource is internally mutex protected.
+In this application, each thread creates its own SignalGroup.
+A SignalGroup is the entity that receives signals from saftbus services and dispatches them to all Proxy objects that were created with this signal group.